ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 SPI NOR flash is some little amount of rather slow but cheap flash storage meant to hold a bootloader and some config (you all know this from PCs with their UEFI and BIOS in the past).

-According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be soldered next to the GPIO header but at least on the developer sample it's a Macronix chip.
+According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be on the board but at least on PCB revisions 1.3 and 1.4 it's a Macronix chip.
 It's not accessible from Linux right now since the respective device-tree node for the SFC (Rockchip Serial Flash Controller) hasn't been added yet.

 Even in this state it is possible to flash a bootloader to the SPI flash via Maskrom mode to [boot from NVMe](https://wiki.radxa.com/Rock3/install) (and USB, maybe even network and SATA).
 It should eventually be possible with an appropriate u-boot version hopefully being flashed at the factory to later production revisions of this board.